-One of the things I love about sock knitting is there there are so many knitting techniques used in the process.
+One of the things I love about sock knitting is that there are so many knitting techniques used in the process.
 And there are lots of variations for each technique, too!
 Take heel flaps for example.

 The heel flap is one of the parts of a knitted sock that has A LOT of variations.
 Short-row heel, heel flap, slip-stitch, stockinette, or garter stitch.
 Sky’s the limit.
 Personally, the heel flap isn’t my favorite way to knit a sock.
 I actually prefer the short-row heel for looks, but you can’t argue with the durability of the heel flap.

 I’m going to talk about a couple of heel flap knitting techniques here, which designer and video star Donna Druchunas (her fantastic video is Knitting Lithuanian Socks) calls “Heel Stitches.”

 When I want to work a sock with a heel flap, I make the flap more attractive by knitting the Eye of Partridge stitch.
 I learned this stitch from Lorilee Beltman years ago, and I’ve used it for heel flaps (and sometimes for toes!) almost exclusively whenever I knit socks.

 Here are the directions: